operator-framework/operator-sdk/website/content/en/docs/olm-integration/testing-deployment.md

       **namespace** or the kubeconfig default).
     - `SingleNamespace="my-ns"`: the Operator will watch a namespace, not necessarily its own.
+  - This is an optional parameter, but if the CSV does not support `AllNamespaces` then this parameter becomes **required** to instruct `run bundle` with the appropriate `InstallModeType`.

 ## `operator-sdk run packagemanifests` command overview